Ovid/opensky-api/README.md

 );
 ```

-If you are debugging why something failed, pass the `debug` attribute:
+If you are debugging why something failed, pass the `debug` attribute to see
+a `STDERR` trace of the requests and responses:

 ```perl
 my $open_sky = OpenSky::API->new(